HomeSG Stock B49.SI

 Management

-Neither Management nor employees are allowed to conduct or initiate otherwise any investigation (independent or other) or to take any action against a Breach or the suspected persons without the authorisation of the CEO or the Audit Committee.
+Neither Management nor employees are allowed to conduct or initiate otherwise any investigation (independent or other) or to take any action against a breach or the suspected persons without the authorisation of the AC.

 Evidence

-Evidence, documentation and safekeeping shall be preserved by a delegated personnel as per the instructions of the CEO in accordance with divisional reporting instructions/requirements, disciplinary procedures and applicable local legislation.
+Evidence, documentation and safekeeping shall be preserved by a delegated personnel as per the instructions of the AC in accordance with divisional reporting instructions/requirements, disciplinary procedures and applicable local legislation.

 Co-operation

-Management is obligated to fully co-operate with and assist the investigators and other parties engaged to investigate a Breach.
-The Company expects management at all levels to handle all matters concerning a Breach seriously, confidentially and promptly.
+Management and the Board of Directors are obligated to fully co-operate with and assist the independent investigators and other parties engaged to investigate a breach.
+The Company expects personnel at all levels to handle all matters concerning a breach seriously, confidentially and promptly.

 Feedback